Thomas Leonardi: Insurance Commissioner of Connecticut

 Leonardi spent three years on the U.S. Treasury's inaugural Federal Advisory Committee on Insurance, created in November 2011.
 In November 2013 he was one of only three insurance commissioners to attend a meeting with President Obama in the Oval Office to discuss the details of the roll-out of the Affordable Care Act; the commissioners also voiced complaints to Obama about the Federal Insurance Office and the Financial Stability Board.
 He was the only U.S. regulator to be invited to testify at the February 2014 Congressional hearing on the Federal Insurance Office's Insurance Modernization report.

-During his term as insurance commissioner of Connecticut, Leonardi held multiple leadership positions at the National Association of Insurance Commissioners (NAIC), including being a member of its executive committee, Chair of its International Insurance Relations Committee, Chair of its Financial Stability Task Force, Vice Chair of its Accreditation Committee, and Chair of its 12-state Northeast Zone.
+During his term as insurance commissioner of Connecticut, Leonardi held multiple leadership positions at the National Association of Insurance Commissioners (NAIC), including being a member of its executive committee, Chair of its International Insurance Relations Committee, Chair of its Financial Stability Task Force, Vice Chair of its Accreditation Committee, and chair of its 12-state Northeast Zone.
 In February 2012 he was elected to the board of directors of the National Insurance Producer Registry (NIPR), as a representative of the NAIC.

 At the December 2013 meeting of the NAIC, Leonardi distributed to fellow members a detailed letter sharply critical of the NAIC's governing body and its recent decisions, and recommending that outside consultants conduct a thorough evaluation of its governance structure and policies.
 Although discussion of the letter was quashed at the meeting, it generated much attention in trade journals, and was referred to by congresspersons in a February 2014 House hearing on federal vs. state regulation of the insurance industry.
 In April 2014 Russ Banham dubbed Leonardi "Rebel with a Cause" in a lengthy analysis of the letter in the magazine Leader's Edge.
 In July 2014 the NAIC announced it would engage a consultant to audit its governance and policy-making practices.
 In August 2014 Leonardi told AM Best the review and choice of vendor had been "hijacked" from the panel that started the process, in a move by NAIC leadership to form a separate panel that would conduct interviews and choose the consultant.
 By November 2014 no consultant had been chosen.

 In 2014 Leonardi was one of 20 people chosen to serve on the World Economic Forum's Global Council on Insurance and Asset Management.

 Return to private sector

 Evercore

-In January 2015 Leonardi returned to the private sector and joined the New York-based global investment banking advisory firm Evercore as a senior advisor focusing on the insurance industry, after vacating his post as Connecticut Insurance Commissioner in December 2014.
+In January 2015 Leonardi, having completed his four year term as Connecticut Insurance Commissioner, returned to the private sector and joined the New York-based global investment banking advisory firm Evercore as a senior advisor focusing on the insurance industry.
 Based in New York, he worked out of Evercore's New York and London offices.
 He also remained active on national panels as an insurance industry and regulation expert.